 The second consideration is integrations and connectivity.
 How well does your tech stack play together?
 While all influencer platforms don’t need to integrate directly, it’s essential that brands aren’t spending time switching between too many applications and that the software adequately fulfills your brand’s needs.
 It’s sometimes better to have two products that meet all requirements with less specialization than several that are highly-functional but too niche.
 To cover the entire influencer marketing funnel, we recommend brands select one influencer management and one influencer ROI platform for the maximum return.
 Most tools have necessary sourcing capabilities—the easiest part to complete using native channel tools.

-We recommend selecting an influencer platform that has a strong focus on post-campaign analysis and ROI measurement, as this will help you fine-tune and scale your influencer marketing program.
+We recommend selecting an influencer marketing platform that has a strong focus on post-campaign analysis and ROI measurement, as this will help you fine-tune and scale your influencer marketing program.
 The sourcing and management components of the influencer marketing funnel can be more easily covered using native tools and a basic CRM versus post-campaign analysis, which is extremely difficult to do manually.

 It depends on your campaign goals.
 Are you a new brand looking to build awareness?
 Followers gained might be the best metric for your goals.
 Reach is a great way to understand how many people are seeing your content.
 And for a general, well-rounded metric, we recommend EMV.
 For more information about influencer metrics, check out The 2021 Influencer Marketing Guide: How to Source, Optimize, and Measure Creator Content.